Navideck/purchases_dart/packages/purchases_dart/README.md

 # PurchasesDart

 `PurchasesDart` is a pure Dart implementation of the `purchases_flutter` plugin, designed to facilitate in-app purchases and subscriptions.
-This plugin requires a `storeProduct` for communication with the store backend.
-It is platform-independent and can be integrated with various store implementations, such as Stripe, through `purchases_dart_stripe`.
+The `purchases_dart` package follows closely the native APIs from `purchases_flutter`.
+You can use it with all platforms Flutter supports, not just iOS and Android.

+`PurchasesDart` is designed to work with different payment gateways (stores) and can be integrated with various store implementations.
+We provide `purchases_dart_stripe` for out-of-the-box Stripe support.
+However, `purchases_dart` is not limited to a specific store and can be extended to support any store of your choice.

+It requires a `storeProduct` to communicate with the store backend.
+The `storeProduct` class serves as an interface for communication with different stores.
+For example, the `StripeStoreProduct` extends the `StoreProductInterface` for communication with the Stripe store backend.
+Similarly, if you want to build for the Play Store, you would need to create a `StoreProductInterface` implementation specific to the Play Store.

 ## Getting Started